agemis/files_excludedirs/README.md

 # Excludedirs

-Exclude local directories and files from being included in Nextcloud
+Exclude directories and files from being included in Nextcloud.

 ## Usage